matthematics/schubmult/README.md

 Runtime will vary tremendously by case.
 The general problem is #P-hard.
 Though the result is always nonnegative (which at least is known for schubmult_py, schubmult_q, schubmult_double, and schubmult_q_double) and the problem is in GapP, it is not known to be in #P at this time.

-schubmult_py is for multiplying ordinary Schubert polynomials. schubmult_double is for multiplying double Schubert polynomials in different sets of coefficient variables (by default, labeled y and z) or in the same set of coefficient variables (`--same-var`).
-Similarly, schubmult_q is for multiplying quantum Schubert polynomials, schubmult_q_double is for multiplying quantum double Schubert polynomials (in different sets of coefficient variables by default, or the same set with the `--same-var` option), or in other words it computes the Gromov-Witten invariants, equivariant Gromov-Witten invariants, and (mixed?) equivariant Gromov-Witten invariants of the complete flag variety.
-All have the same command line syntax as schubmult, except when using the --code option. schubmult_double/schubmult_q_double display the result with nonnegative coefficients (and the q variables) with the `--display-positive` option (either in the simple roots for `--same-var`, or in y_i - z_j otherwise).
+schubmult_py is for multiplying ordinary Schubert polynomials. schubmult_double is for multiplying double Schubert polynomials in different sets of coefficient variables (`--mixed-var`) or in the same set of coefficient variables (by default).
+Similarly, schubmult_q is for multiplying quantum Schubert polynomials, schubmult_q_double is for multiplying quantum double Schubert polynomials (in different sets of coefficient variables with the `--mixed-var` option, or the same set), or in other words it computes the Gromov-Witten invariants, equivariant Gromov-Witten invariants, and (mixed?) equivariant Gromov-Witten invariants of the complete flag variety.
+All have the same command line syntax as schubmult, except when using the --code option. schubmult_double/schubmult_q_double display the result with nonnegative coefficients (and the q variables) with the `--display-positive` option (either in the negative simple roots r_i, or in y_i - z_j for `--mixed-var`).

 schubmult_xx --coprod allows you to split (double) Schubert polynomials along certain indices (not available for quantum).
 It takes one permutation as an argument, followed by a dash -, then the set of indices you would like to split on.